 5. Hippie Hollow — Austin, Texas

-Be warned — this an adults-only area, and all visitors must be at least 18 years old to enter the park.
+Be warned — this is an adults-only area, and all visitors must be at least 18 years old to enter the park.
 To reach the gay section, follow the series of steps down from the entrance.
 Once you reach the paved walkway below, take a left, and wind your way until the pavement ends.
-The majority of the gay community will be waiting for you on the rocks extending beyond the trail, but use caution.
-The rocks can be sharp and slippery; proper footwear is a must.
+Most of the gay community will be waiting for you on the rocks extending beyond the trail.

 6. Hanlan’s Point Beach — Toronto, Canada

 “Beach” and “Toronto” aren’t exactly synonymous.
-Summer in this landlocked town can make winter look downright balmy in many parts of the world.
 Still, the local queer community flocks to the waterfront at Hanlan’s Point Beach as soon as warm weather permits.